 As the leading cause of vision loss, macular degeneration affects roughly 10 million Americans and isn’t curable.
 The team of experts at Tayani Institute can help you manage your macular degeneration and slow the loss of your vision.
-With convenient locations in San Clemente, Oceanside, Mission Viejo, Laguna Hills, Santa Ana, Brea, Irvine, Big Bear City, and Needles, California, the clinic offers many of today’s most innovative treatments in ocular medicine.
-To schedule your appointment for macular degeneration management, call the clinic nearest you or use the online booking tool today.
+With convenient locations in San Clemente, Oceanside, Mission Viejo, Laguna Hills, Santa Ana, Brea, Irvine, Big Bear, and Needles, California, the clinic offers many of today’s most innovative treatments in ocular medicine.
+To schedule your appointment for macular degeneration management, call the office nearest you or use the online booking tool today.

 Macular Degeneration Q & A

 Macular degeneration is an eye disease without a cure, resulting in the gradual decline of your vision.
 The condition occurs when your retina — the area on the back of your eye that reflects incoming images — deteriorates with age.

 The center portion of your retina, called the macula, allows your eyes to focus.
 When this part deteriorates, your vision becomes blurry and slowly fades away completely.

 Age-related macular degeneration (AMD) occurs in three stages based on the severity of your vision loss and how much the condition has progressed:

 The earliest stage of macular degeneration usually doesn’t come with any noticeable vision loss and can only be identified by your ophthalmologist.